-- 6.6.1 A Support Person may be permitted for students with disability to assist with access to the Reading, Language Conventions and Numeracy tests, by shading bubbles indicated by the student, or writing short responses or answers dictated by the student for the tests.
-A Support Person can read aloud only those elements of the test that can be read to all students (see section 8.6.11).
-A Support Person may be either a teacher or a person officially engaged by the school to carry out this function. - 6.6.2 See section 6.5 for information on supported access to the Writing test. - A Support Person is permitted only for those students with disability (including a temporary disability such as a broken arm) who experience difficulty in accessing the tests by any other adjustments available including the 'use of a computer' (e.g. due to fine motor difficulty), or who usually use such a Support Person to participate in classroom assessments. - A Support Person is permitted to provide access to the tests only and must adhere to the relevant requirements outlined in sections 8.6 and 8.7.
+- 6.6.1 A NAPLAN Support Person (see definition at Section 11) may: - be permitted for students with disability to assist with access to the Reading, Language Conventions and Numeracy tests, by shading bubbles indicated by the student, or writing short responses or answers dictated by the student for the tests - read aloud only those elements of the test that can be read to all students (see Section 8.6.11) - be either a teacher or a person officially engaged by the school to carry out this function.

+The role of NAPLAN Support Person is distinct and separate from the role of test administrator (see definitions at Section 11).

+6.6.2 See Section 6.5 for information on supported access to the Writing test.

+- 6.6.3 A NAPLAN Support Person is permitted only for those students with disability (including a temporary disability such as a broken arm) who experience difficulty in accessing the tests by any other adjustments available including the 'use of a computer' (e.g. due to fine motor difficulty), or who usually use such a support person to participate in classroom assessments. - A NAPLAN Support Person is permitted to provide access to the tests only and must adhere to the relevant requirements outlined in Sections 8.6 and 8.7.
 Prompts, interpretation or paraphrasing etc. are practices that are strictly prohibited.
-Common assessment principles and a commitment to upholding the integrity of the assessment environment must be adhered to when administering and overseeing the use of adjustments.

-- 6.6.5 Parents and family members as a Support Person: - If a parent or family member has a child at a school at which they are regularly employed and/or engaged by the school in the capacity of a Support Person, then he/she may be permitted to be a Support Person for NAPLAN. - A Support Person cannot be the parent or family member of any student in the class of students being tested. - If the parent or family member is not employed by the school in a formal position, then s/he is not permitted to assist in the NAPLAN tests as a Support Person. - Principal and school discretion and common sense should be applied, and the TAA should be consulted if necessary.
+Common assessment principles and a commitment to upholding the integrity of the assessment environment must be adhered to when administering and overseeing the use of adjustments. - 6.6.5 Parents and family members as a NAPLAN Support Person: - If a parent or family member has a child at a school at which they are regularly employed and/or engaged by the school in the capacity of a Support Person, then he/she may be permitted to be a NAPLAN Support Person. - A NAPLAN Support Person cannot be the parent or family member of any student in the class of students being tested. - If the parent or family member is not employed by the school in a formal position, then he/she is not permitted to assist in the NAPLAN tests as a NAPLAN Support Person. - Principal and school discretion and common sense should be applied, and the TAA should be consulted if necessary.